By Teena Myers

-I wasn’t interested in attending a boat christening but Rod, my husband, wanted to attend.
-Rod led me through the massive Hilton Hotel to the reception area on the docks where we picked up our name tags and the program.
+I wasn’t interested in going to a boat christening, but Rod, my husband, wanted to attend.
+He led me through the massive Hilton Hotel to the reception area on the docks, where we picked up our name tags and the program.
 I glanced at the program and stopped at “Presentation of Bibles & Champagne.”
 Champagne I expected, but Bibles?

 I elbowed by husband.
 “Is the owner a Christian or is this ceremony maritime tradition?”

 The owner of the company stepped behind the podium with welcome comments.
 Apparently, someone forgot to tell him America had fallen on hard economic times.
 He announced his company was financially strong.
 The truth of his words floated behind him.
 Five new tugboats were awaiting christening.

 He named the recent additions to his family after beloved, longtime employees that he wanted to honor.
 Each employee was recognized, then a Pastor blessed the boats, and the Captains lined up to receive a Bible.
 As we were leaving, we spotted a friend who worked for the company.
 She told us the Bibles were a tradition.
 The Captains kept them on the main bridge for luck.

 Some internet research produced sparse results, but I found one reference to the powerful influence the Bible had on seafarers.